117 – Desi Murphy: AKC Judge, Breeder Showcase and Grooming Tip of the Week with Allison Foley

 Listen to Episode # 107 How To Properly Bathe Your Dog for more on how to bathe properly.

-- Leave product on the dog long enough to work.
+- Leave the product on the dog long enough to work.
 5 minutes for shampoo and 7-10 minutes for color or deep conditioner.

 Allison’s Conditioner Trick